lollcat/DistillationTrain-Gym/README.md

   - SAC: The main agent
   - Utils: Some useful extra stuff (e.g. BFD generator)
   <br>
-The other files are experimenting with various other stuff
+The other folders and files are just playing around with some other stuff (e.g. DDPG agent)